Jaycode88/veg-centric-msp3/README.md

 updated profile page with edit profile button need to add edit functionality did try got stuck will return Build welcome page as home page for users not in session this page is to encourage not members to join.
 Build about page
+Build basic add recipe form with styling and functional categorie dropdown using python to access categories db and jquery to initialize the drop down.

 nb